edflorese/java-app/README.md

-# Number Guessing Game with REACT + VITE
+# First Spring Boot App

 ## Description
 In this repository, you will find a simple message in the page.